 Accountable spiritual companionship is an important element of our life together.
 Usually in a mission group one member is confirmed by the group to serve as a spiritual guide, receiving regular written spiritual reports from the other members.
 These reports can take many forms, but usually include an experience of God’s grace or revelation and a confession or learning about one’s self.
 The spiritual director or guide reflects prayerfully on each report and returns them at the next meeting of the group with comments or questions offered in support.
 Some groups choose to pair up to exchange reports as spiritual companions rather than have a spiritual director.
 While this provides opportunities for more members to deepen their experience in spiritual companionship, we have found that growth, for individuals and for the group as a whole, is usually nurtured more clearly when one member receives reports from all members of the group.

 If someone is not in a mission group, they may request a spiritual guide, either by asking someone directly, or by discussing their need with a Steward or a member of the Servant Leadership Team.
 Since serving as a spiritual companion is a serious obligation, both parties need to agree on the nature and duration of their commitment.
 We suggest an initial three-month trial period.

 Children are an integral part of the community.
 They are included in specific ways, such as:

-Most Sundays there is a brief word for the children, based on the scripture lections of the week.
+- Most Sundays, during worship there is a brief word for the children, often based on the scripture lections of the week.

-We celebrate special events in the lives of Seekers children with rituals that are developed with their participation, and invite them to experience other adult rituals such as commitment as a Steward or blessing participants in special ministries such as our annual pilgrimage.
+- We celebrate special events in the lives of Seekers children with rituals that are developed with their participation and invite them to experience other adult rituals such as commitment as a Steward or blessing participants in special ministries.

-On Christmas Eve we gather for dinner as a community, followed by a worship service of Lessons and Carols, where young people offer many of the lessons.
+On Christmas Eve we gather for dinner as a community, followed by a worship service of Lessons and Carols, where children, youth, and young people offer many of the lessons.